-Using the LogScale option for parameters θ , (T, D), θ{founder} and θ{anc} is also recommended for the OnePopVarSize and OnePopFounderFlush models, at least for the first run.
+Using the LogScale option for parameters $\theta$ , (T, )D, $\theta{\text{founder}}$ and $\theta{\text{anc}}$ is also recommended for the OnePopVarSize and OnePopFounderFlush models, at least for the first run.
 The reason is, because there is usually no a priori concerning past variations in population size, Migraine must explore very different parameter values to correctly infer all possible demographic scenarios (i.e. stable, contracting or expanding population).

 Note that the kriging parameter space (including any log transformation) is by default the same as the sampling scale.
-It is possible to alter this behavior, using the KrigSpace and KrigScale settings described in Section 7.2.9.
+It is possible to alter this behavior, using the KrigSpace and KrigScale settings described in Section 7.2.9 of the long version of this documentation, but this is risky.